Palestine–United States relations: Biden administration (2021–2025)

-The Biden administration announced on January 26, 2021, that it would restore relations with Palestine and provide aid to Palestinians.
+The Biden administration announced on 26 January 2021 that it would restore relations with Palestine and provide aid to Palestinians.

-On May 25, 2021, Secretary of State Antony Blinken announced that the U.S. would reopen its Palestinian consulate in Jerusalem, but no specific date was given.
+On 25 May 2021, Secretary of State Antony Blinken announced that the U.S. would reopen its Palestinian consulate in Jerusalem, but no specific date was given.

-In June 2022, the "Palestinian Affairs Unit" (PAU) was renamed the "US Office of Palestinian Affairs" and will report directly to Washington "on substantive matters".
+In June 2022, the "Palestinian Affairs Unit" (PAU) was renamed the "United States Office of Palestinian Affairs" and will report directly to Washington "on substantive matters".